-The Drug Identification section analyzes solid and liquid samples for the presence of controlled substances.
+The Chemistry section analyzes solid and liquid samples for the presence of controlled substances.
 To meet accepted forensic standards the positive identification of a controlled substance requires two positive results from two diverse analytical methods.
+The Chemistry section also analyzes primer gunshot residue (GSR) analyses utilizing scanning electron microscopy.

 The Evidence Receiving Section is responsible for the intake, secured storage and release of submitted evidence, as well as, the associated data entry, record retention, and invoicing.